The Subtalar Joint is the Second Ankle Joint

 Understanding that joints move in different ways

-The ankle bone, called the talus is grasped between the long leg bones.
-It is useful to read my article on the ankle joint first which explains the importance of the ankle bone and talus.
+The First ankle joint: The ankle movements are extension and flexion.
+Upwards is called dorsiflexion, and downwards is plantar flexion.
+It moves in the sagittal plane.
+This short video shows the movements.
+The ankle bone, called the talus, is grasped between the long leg bones.
+It is useful to read my article on the ankle joint first, which explains the importance of the ankle bone and talus.

 The top surface of the ankle bone is curved (not shown), but the undersurface is much more complex (illustrated) and is called the subtalar joint.
-This is a multi-joint or multi-faceted joint where the word facet means a connecting surface. (click here for more on the subtalar joint – STJ).
+This is a multi-joint or multi-faceted joint where the word facet means a connecting surface.
+(Click here for more information on the subtalar joint – STJ).

 The following depiction of movement for the sub-talar joint is useful illustrated by video on movement in 3D with computerised illustrations.